C4ptainCrunch/thesis/source/index.rst

 than 3 seeds or in the current player's own pits, the turn of the player is ended without any capture.

-For example, if South plays the 4th pit in the following configuration he will be able to capture the opponent's 4th and 5th pits (highlighted in red in the second figure)
+For example, if South plays the 4th pit in the configuration shown in Fig. `pre_capture` he will be able to capture the opponent's 4th and 5th pits (highlighted in red in Fig. `post_capture`)

-.. todo "Second figure" -> utiliser numéro
+.. todo::  "Second figure" -> utiliser numéro

-.. raw:: html
-    :file: index_files/index_9_0.svg